senseier2/senseier2/README.md

 - ⚡ Fun fact: ...
 -->

-I'm Eric McGhee, A fullstack developer, Desktop and User Support Specialist Sr, I'm currently interested in expanding my skills in Web Development, and Game Design.
+I'm Eric McGhee, A Fullstack Developer and Desktop and User Support Specialist Sr. I'm currently interested in expanding my skills in Web Development, and Game Design.

 Coding focused: